mvp-lab/marketplace/README.md

 Tests are handled by [RSpec](http://rspec.info/) for unit tests and [Cucumber](https://cucumber.io/) for acceptance tests.

-1. Navigate to the root directory of the sharetribe project
+1. Navigate to the root directory of project
 1. Initialize your test database:

   ```bash